Aspenolia/Aspenolia/README.md

 ૮ ˶ˆ ﻌ ˆ˶ ა
-fun fact 1: I'm hypersensitive with emotions and laugh really easily but can also get upset really easily! fun fact 2: a lot of people actually call me 𝔄𝔷𝔲𝔯𝔢 because of past experiences I've delt with! yes this includes getting stabbed,, in that area,, I'm okay though! ^ ^
+fun fact 1: I'm hypersensitive with emotions and laugh really easily but can also get upset really easily! fun fact 2: a lot of people actually call me Azure because of past experiences I've delt with! yes this includes getting stabbed,, in that area,, I'm okay though! ^ ^

 <img width="551" height="551" alt="image" src="https://github.com/user-attachments/assets/b21fa1a3-05a5-47fa-a4e7-aaa56bf68b09" />